 Each project can contain various components.
 The reason for this structure is that all components in a project are expected to have a lot in common.
-Whenever translation is made in single component, it is automatically propagated to others within same project (this is especially useful when translating more than one version of the same project, but can be disabled, see Component configuration).
+Whenever translation is made in single component, it is automatically propagated to others within same project (this is especially useful when translating more version of same project, but can be disabled, see Component configuration).